-Located 2.3 miles north of State Highway 29; just off County Road E
+Located 3 miles north of State Highway 29; at 5484 County Road E

-Bethlehem Lutheran Church is located one block East of Highway E in the town of Milan.
+Bethlehem Lutheran Church is located on Highway E north of Milan.
 Upon entering the church you will notice the atmosphere of small town warmth and welcoming.
 The church building may be small in size, but don't get the wrong idea, the members of the church are big on holding fast to their religion.
-From the sound of hymns being sung, to the echo of Pastor Jeff delivering the service, Bethlehem Lutheran is a strong based congregation with a lot of history.
+From the sound of hymns being sung, to the echo of Pastor delivering the service, Bethlehem Lutheran is a strong based congregation with a lot of history.

 Bethlehem Enrolls in the Transforming Church Network